bucket-xv/bucket-xv.github.io/_pages/about.md

 ## My personal interests

-- *Legends of the Three Kingdoms* (SanguoSha) is my favorite game, though I don't have much time to play it.
 - I'm also currently learning flute and hope to step into the entry level soon.
-- I begin going to the gym regularly since 2025.
-- I love reading novels.
+- I love reading books on history and sociology.

 ## Projects